 In addition, the entire Ohio State community will have access to Swift coding courses, workshops and resources.
-The iOS design lab will be available for all to explore ideas that may further enhance teaching and learning.
+The Mobile Design Lab is available for all to explore ideas that may further enhance teaching and learning.

 The Digital Flagship initiative will be coordinated through the Office of Distance Education and eLearning, in partnership with the University Institute for Teaching and Learning and the Corporate Engagement Office.
 Together they will provide a comprehensive eLearning toolset, mobile-ready classrooms, pedagogical support for teaching and learning with technology, and assistance with economic development opportunities.